So who am I and why did I start this whole thing?

 Wow, that’s a loaded question – I am not your average cowgirl, really.

 My Amazon Author page says I’m a southern girl with a western heart that lives in East Tennessee with the love of my life and that I work in the healthcare industry, judge horse shows, and compete in anything from halter and hunter to cattle sortings and barrel racing.
 While I am all of those things, plus a blogger, that’s just hitting the tip of the iceberg.

 I’m not your average cowgirl.
-I’m a bit of a horse nerd that never outgrew the fascination even though I’m almost fifty.
+I’m a bit of a horse nerd that never outgrew the fascination even though I’m now fifty.
 I always have been, am at the moment, and will always be enchanted, obsessed and mesmerized by horses.
 Every single day they manage to somehow make my heart skip a beat.
 It’s a love affair that I’ll have until I draw my very last breath, no doubt about it.

 I’m also a girl that’s always struggled with my weight.
 I went on my first diet when I was in elementary school.
 I wore husky sizes and was thicker than most of my friends.

 My dad owned a construction company and if I wasn’t hauling wood in for heat every day, I was pushing a wheel barrow around picking up anything from roofing shingles to brick.
 Every summer I spent at least two full days a month trimming a five acre yard with a push mower.
 Even though I was a bigger than a lot of kids, I was active and strong, but looking back I didn’t see it.
 All I saw was a size.